PeterD3signs/pacMan/README.md

 A minigame inspired by Pac Man done fully with Java and Java Swing

 This project was created in 2023 and contains all /src files in the exact form they were coded during that time.
-It also won't be changes in the future.
-I decided to keep this repo unchanges to beter show my code progression.
+It also won't be changed in the future.
+I decided to keep this repo original to beter show my code progression.

 The project was done as part of a GUI (Graphical User Interface) Java Course during my University studies.
 I recieved the highest mark possible for this project.

 DESCRIPTION:
 This game is just like regular Pac Man, but with added custom power-ups.
 It is based on an AbstractTableModel and a JTable (required format).
+It relies heavily on multithreading, as this was the main practice element for this project.
+Each window in the app is dynamically scaleable, and each graphic (/src/resources) is custom made.

 Apart from the game itself, there is also a start up menu, high scores menu, and an error log (available with a Ctrl + Shift + E shortcut).